 Indeed, the love we are seeking cannot be found in another human being, as thrilling and enriching as love between two people can be.
 For those disillusioned by romantic relationships, it also is not in a career, in riches, fame or accomplishments.
 Even self-sacrifices won’t do.

 How powerful is that!?
-Nothing in this world can satisfy us like the love of God, and abiding in the depths of it.
+Nothing in this world can satisfy us and make us feel complete like the love of God, and abiding in the depths of it.
 We were created for a deep and intimate relationship with our heavenly Father.

 What does it look like?